Cold Calling Objections: How to Handle Them In Sales Calls?

 The best way to deal with it is not to avoid it but to master the art of handling it tactfully.

-Your efforts to prepare a cold calling script will go in vain if your objection handling is faultered.
+Your efforts to prepare a cold calling script will go in vain if your objection handling skills are meh.

 54% of prospects would accept a meeting with a sales rep after speaking with them through a cold call.